Florida teen with terminal cancer to marry high school sweetheart with help from community

 The community has now come together buying a wedding dress, a tux for Snyder and rings.
 LifePath Hospice is also donating the flowers and bridesmaid dresses for the wedding.

-Fondahn tells us they are still finishing up the rest of the planning for the wedding on Sunday.
+Fondahn said they are still finishing planning for the wedding on Sunday.